Women's shelter: United States

 The first women's shelter in the modern world was Haven House, which opened in 1964 in California.

 An early women's shelter in the United States, Emergency Shelter Program Inc. (now Ruby's Place inc.), was established in Hayward, California, in 1972 by a local group of women who attended church together.
 Betty Moose, one of the founding members, officially incorporated the shelter in March 1972.
 Shortly after the founding members established a local domestic violence hotline.
 Before the shelter was officially open volunteers housed women in their own homes.
 Other women’s shelters soon popped up around the United States which include Rosie's Place in Boston, Massachusetts, which was opened in 1974 by Kip Tiernan, and the Atlanta Union Mission in Atlanta, opened by Elsie Huck.

 Women's shelters evolved over time.
 Grassroots community advocates in the 1970s offered shelters as one of the first services for victims of intimate partner violence.
 At this time, most shelters were for emergencies and involved stays less than six months.
 Volunteers and shelter workers offered legal and welfare referrals to women when they exited but contact afterwards was limited.
 More recent programs, such as those funded by the Violence Against Women Act, offer longer term stays for women.
 These locations, as well as transitional housing, offer more services to women and their children.
 Another recent change is the increasing amount of shelters publicizing their locations to increase funding and visibility in the community.

 Due to the growing women's movement, the number of shelters quickly increased after their induction and by 1977 the United States had eighty-nine shelters available for victims of violence.
 By 2000, the United States had over 2,000 domestic violence programs in place, many with domestic violence shelters included.

+Mexico

+In Mexico City, local law allows the government to force the abuser to leave the home instead of the victim, even if the property is owned or rented in the name of the abuser.
+This law was supported by Claudia Sheinbaum, who later became president of Mexico.